Excel - Demystifying Pivot Tables

 Mike Thomas has worked in the IT training business since 1989.
 He is a subject matter expert in a range of technologies including Microsoft Office and Apple Mac.
 In 2012 Mike founded theexceltrainer.co.uk where he has produced nearly 200 written and video-based Excel tutorials.
 He has recorded several Excel training courses for pluralsight.com and in his career delivered hundreds of courses and webinars on a wide variety of technology-related topics.
 Mike is a Fellow of The Learning and Performance Institute and has worked with and for a large number of global and UK-based companies and organizations across a diverse range of sectors.
 In addition to training, he also designs and develops Microsoft Office-based solutions that automate key business tasks and processes.

-Pivot Tables are one of the most powerful tools in Excel’s data analysis and Business Intelligence (BI) armoury.
-With just a few clicks of the mouse (and no complicated formulas!) you can quickly and easily build the reports, dashboards and charts that help you to summarise, analyse, interpret and understand your data which in turn helps you to spot trends and get answers to the important questions on which you base your key business decisions.
+Pivot Tables are one of the most powerful tools in Excel’s data analysis and Business Intelligence (BI) armory.
+With just a few clicks of the mouse (and no complicated formulas!) you can quickly and easily build the reports, dashboards, and charts that help you to summarise, analyze, interpret and understand your data which in turn helps you to spot trends and get answers to the important questions on which you base your key business decisions.

 - Use Pivot Tables to turn raw data into meaningful and insightful reports

 - Structure your raw data in the right way